How to Make Edible Water Beads

 • Pour tapioca pearls into a sieve and run some cold water over them to cool them down.

-• Let the water beads sit for 15-30 minutes, until the colours have been fully absorbed.
+• Let the water beads sit for 15-30 minutes, until the colors have been fully absorbed.

-• Once the colours have been fully absorbed, use the sieve to rinse each batch of water beads under cold water in order to get rid of the excess food colouring.
+• Once the colors have been fully absorbed, use the sieve to rinse each batch of water beads under cold water in order to get rid of the excess food coloring.
 Then, let your child play with them!

 Related Taste-Safe Sensory Activities